lightningnetwork/lnd/README.md

 An application specific, yet general Bitcoin wallet which understands all the fancy script, and transaction formats needed to transact on the Lightning Network.
 The interface, and interaction with the core wallet logic has been designed independent of any peer-to-peer communication.
 The goal is to make lnwallet self-contained, and easily embeddable within future projects interacting with the Lightning Network.
 The current state machine for channel updates is blocking, only allowing one pending update at a time.
 This will soon be replaced in favor of the highly concurrent, non-blocking state machine within `lnstate`.

 ### lnwire
-Library of messages for Lightning Network node to node communcations.
+Library of messages for Lightning Network node to node communications.
 Messages for opening and closing channels, as well as updating and revoking channel states are described here.

 ### shachain
 An implementation of Rusty Russel's [64-dimensional shachain](https://github.com/rustyrussell/ccan/blob/master/ccan/crypto/shachain/design.txt).